MoritzBlumer/inversion_scripts/README.md

 ## **Overview**
 - useful to explore the variation/divergence landscape, and particularly to identify inversion polymorphisms in biallelic variant callsets
 - generates PDF and interactive HTML plots (using plotly)
-- input files: a biallelic VCF and a metadata file (details below) (instead of a VCF, a genotype file can be used as input; see below)
+- input files: a sorted biallelic VCF and a metadata file (details below) (instead of a VCF, a genotype file can be used as input; see below)

 ## **Dependencies**